thoughtspot/thoughtspot.github.io/pages/admin/loading/change_data_type.md

 ---
-title: [elephant]
+title: [Change the Data Type of a Column]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change the Data Type of a Column

 When you issue the TQL command to convert a column from one data type to another, the conversion is handled automatically.
 However, you'll need to ensure that any visualizations built on top of the table display correctly.

 You should always take a snapshot of your database before making any schema changes.
 This will allow you to revert back to the prior state if you make an error, or something doesn't work as you expected after the schema change.